-1 Introduction
+1. Introduction.
 It is a virtually impossible task to do justice, in a short span of time and space, to the great genius of Leonhard Euler.
+All we can do, in this lecture, is to bring across some glimpses of Euler's incredibly voluminous and diverse work, which today fills 74 massive volumes of the Opera omnia (with two more to come).
+Nine additional volumes of correspondence are planned and have already appeared in part, and about seven volumes of notebooks and diaries still await editing!

-We attempt, in this lecture, to bring across to a broad segment of the educated public, at least some glimpses of Euler's incredibly diverse and profound ideas.
-We begin in §2 with a brief outline of his life, going through the three stations of his life: Basel, St. Petersburg (twice), and Berlin.
-In §3, we identify in more or less chronological order Euler's principal works and try to convey a flavor and some of the characteristic features of his work by selecting, and describing in some more detail, a few of his many outstanding contributions.
-We conclude in §4 with remarks on Euler's personality, character, and intellect, as gained from testimonials of his contemporaries and from his vast correspondence, and in §5 with some bibliographic information for further reading.
+We begin in section 2 with a brief outline of Euler's life, going through the three stations of his life: Basel, St. Petersburg (twice), and Berlin.
+In section 3, we identify in more or less chronological order Euler's principal works and try to convey a flavor and some characteristic features of his work by describing in more detail a few of his many outstanding contributions.
+We conclude in section 4 with remarks on Euler's personality and intellect, as gained from testimonials of his contemporaries, and on the quality of his craft, and in section 5 with some bibliographic information for further reading.